-Regarding the first group of baselines, FedCLAR and FedHome share the same aggregation mechanism as FedAvg but they introduce unique elements to enhance the model's performance.
-On the one hand, FedCLAR introduces a clustering mechanism that partitions the models into clusters and updates them separately, which allows the algorithm to obtain a slight improvement over FedAvg in the HAR and Sleep Detection use cases.
-However, this clustering approach can sometimes lead to an increase in the loss value, as seen in the HAR scenario, which could be an early indicator of potential future performance degradation, even though no immediate drop in classification accuracy is observed.
-Nevertheless, FedCLAR’s final fine-tuning phase on local data helps prevent a complete model overfitting, reducing the average loss and consequently improving classification accuracy by approximately 20\% in HAR and between 5\% and 10\% in the other two use cases.
-Despite these gains, its overall performance remains significantly lower than that of FedSub, FedRep, and ProtoHAR.
+Regarding the first group, FedCLAR and FedHome share the same aggregation mechanism as FedAvg, but they introduce unique elements to enhance the model's performance.
+On the one hand, the models clustering adopted by FedCLAR allows to obtain a slight improvement over FedAVG in both HAR and Sleep Detection scenarios.
+However, in HAR, clustering sometimes increases the loss value; an early sign of potential degradation, though without an immediate drop in accuracy.
+Nevertheless, its final fine-tuning phase helps prevent a complete model overfitting, reducing loss and improving accuracy by about $20\%$ in HAR and 5–10\% in the other two scenarios.
+Despite these gains, its overall performance remains significantly lower than that of FedSub and ProtoHAR.
+On the other hand, the fine-tuning phase with synthetically balanced datasets used by FedHome yields noticeable gains over the other baselines in this group, reaching performance comparable to ProtoHAR in HAR.
+Specifically, the FedHome personalization strategy enables up to 30\% improvement in HAR and approximately 10\% in the other two settings, leading to final performance similar to FedCLAR.

-On the other hand, FedHome mirrors FedAvg’s approach for most communication rounds but it introduces fine-tuning of local models with a locally balanced dataset supplemented with synthetic data in the later stages.
-This approach leads to a noticeable performance improvement over the other algorithms in the first group, achieving classification accuracy comparable to FedRep and ProtoHAR in the HAR and Stress Detection use case.
-Specifically, the personalization stage of FedHome allows the algorithm to achieve a maximum improvement of around 30\% in the HAR use case, 20\% in Stress Detection, and 5\% in Sleep Detection, resulting in a final performance similar to that of FedCLAR.

-Focusing on the highest-performing solutions, FedRep and ProtoHAR show strong initial performance, quickly overtaking the other solutions based on FedAvg.
-However, despite their early success, these algorithms are unable to match the accuracy levels achieved by FedSub in the long term, which obtains the highest F1 scores and lower loss value before the others in all use cases, maintaining this advantage throughout all the communication rounds.
-In particular, compared to FedRep and ProtoHAR, our solution achieves an average classification gain of 4.07\% and 4.19\% in HAR, 2.88\%, and 2.97\% in Stress Detection, and 5.68\% and 5.81\% in Sleep Detection, respectively, reaching the corresponding maximum classification scores of 0.84, 0.79, and 0.76.
-Also in terms of test loss, FedSub obtains the best performance, achieving a gain with respect to the other two baselines of 7.64\% and 7.93\% in HAR, 6.03\% and 6.20\% in Stress Detection, and 4.47\% and 4.49\% in the Sleep use case, with the corresponding lower values of 0.32, 0.40, and 0.28.

-This indicates that while FedRep and ProtoHAR are effective at initially handling non-IID data, their fine-tuning capabilities are less robust compared to the subnetwork-based merging approach of FedSub, thus delivering lower overall performance.
-These findings underscore the robustness and effectiveness of FedSub in managing the complexities of heterogeneous data in a federated learning environment, allowing it to rapidly converge to high precision while also providing a high level of personalization.